Executive Board

 Steve Rommereim

 Steve Rommereim is serving on our board, as an ex-officio member as he represents South Dakota Pork Producer Council on the South Dakota Animal Industry Board.
 He served as the SDPPC president in 2009 and 2010 and has been on numerous committees.
 Steve served as the 2018-2019 National Pork Board president.
-He also serves on the US Animal Health Association as the 1st VP of the executive committee.
+He also serves on the US Animal Health Association as the current President.
 Steve and his wife Charlotte live near Alcester, South Dakota on a crop and pig farm.
-They have two daughters and three grandchildren.
+They have two daughters and five grandchildren.
 Community involvement is very important to them they love cooking pork for many different events.
 Church gatherings, 4-H events and school activities are just a few of the many opportunities where they share their products and the story of hog production.